 The ReSTOR IOL is a multifocal IOL – it incorporates both distance and near powered lenses into one IOL.
 The lower power zones bend light coming from distant objects to a clear focus on the retina.
 The higher power zones bend light from near objects to the same clear focus on the retina.
 Thus, different zones of lens power work together to provide the eye with near and distant vision!
 This lens is usually implanted into both eyes after cataract surgery.
 Between 85-90% of patients do not wear glasses (for any distance) after the surgery!

 The Tecnis Multifocal IOL is similar to the Restor IOL in design in that there are both distance and near powered lenses incorporated into a single IOL design.
-There are minor differences that Dr. Rhodes will discuss with you based on your individual vision needs.
+There are minor differences that our eye surgeons will discuss with you based on your individual vision needs.
 Just like the Restor IOL, 85-90% of patients do not wear glasses after having this lens implanted into both eyes!

 The Crystalens combats presbyopia with a completely different design than the multifocal IOLs.
 This lens attempts to use the eye muscle we previously discussed, and actually move forwards and backwards naturally in response to the brain’s desire to see at different distances.
 As the IOL moves, objects at different distances come into focus!
 This allows for continuous vision at both far and near.